SurveyJS also offers a visual survey creator / form builder and a service for data storage and analysis

 SurveyJS Library includes all types of questions you’d expect from survey software – from simple text entry and check boxes to dynamic matrixes with different input types, like shown in this live example.
 We even implemented a special Panel container so you can easily handle groups of questions as one.
 For the complete list of supported question types with live samples, refer to our documentation.

 Design and Bootstrap support

 If you’re using an end-user service, and we’ve seen many, you’re likely to be very limited in design options.
 You can select a pre-defined color scheme and insert your logo – but rarely anything else.
 And it’s totally expected from a user-oriented product, which targets people that don’t want anything to do with “raw” CSS.
-So to give users any real customization freedom, the service would have to implement an editor of enormous complexity.
+So to give users any real customization freedom, the service would have to implement a survey creator of enormous complexity.

 SurveyJS, as a developer library, is free from those limitations.
 You can customize each and every element with CSS and if your site uses Bootstrap, you can simply tell SurveyJS to render itself using your Bootstrap theme.
 You may re-use any of several themes that comes with the library.

 The questions, the answer options – all the text in your survey can be easily formatted using markdown.
 SurveyJS supports integration with markdown libraries – and there’s a number of very reliable and popular ones, including open source solutions with the MIT license.
 It’s just another example of SurveyJS flexibility.
 Look at the sample – just a few lines of code for complete text formatting support via a third-party library.